btcpayserver/btcpayserver-plugin-builder/README.md

 # Introduction

 This project hosts a server with a front end which can be used to build BTCPay Server plugins and store the binaries on some storage.
+You can find our live server on [https://plugin-builder.btcpayserver.org/](https://plugin-builder.btcpayserver.org/).

 ## Prerequisite: